 Finding fun community activities is important for every child, including children with autism.
-Although it may require some preparation and accommodations, most children can participate in most children's activities when given appropriate support.
-Don't be afraid to contact sponsoring organizations to find a way to include your child.
+Although it may require some preparation and accommodations, most children can participate in any children's activity when given appropriate support.
+Don't be afraid to contact sponsoring organizations to find a way to include your child with autism.